skrikl/ThankYouEthanBrown/readme.md

 ## Chapter3

 1. Data types are abstractions over 'zeroes and ones' to represent numbers, strings, dates and so on.
-2. Data storage mechanisms include `variables, constants and literals`.
+2. Data storage mechanisms include `variables, constants, and literals`.
 3. There are `primitive` immutable data types and mutable `objects`.
-Number, String and Boolean are primitives, though all of these have a respective built-in object companions in JavaScript.
+Number, String, and Boolean are primitives, though all of these have respective built-in object companions in JavaScript.
 Null, Undefined and Symbol are primitives as well.
-All the reast are objects.
+All the rest are objects.
 4.  `О.1 + О.2 = О.30000000000000004` Deal with it.
-5. Number as object has some neat features: `Number.EPSILON`, Number.MAX_VALUE, Number.MIN_SAFE_INTEGER and more.
+5. Number as an object has some neat features: `Number.EPSILON`, Number.MAX_VALUE, Number.MIN_SAFE_INTEGER and more.
 6.  const s = "In JavaScript, use \\ as an `escape character` in strings";
 7.  `Template string` is:
 let currentTemp = 21.5;